 There are four primary ways to get into the city: Taking the Narita Express or Nippori Liner are the fastest but most expensive ways to get into the city.

-There are also many shuttle service companies that offer a ride to your hotel or a destination of your choice.
+There are also many shuttle service companies (which you can book online) that offer a ride to your hotel or a destination of your choice.
 A little bit pricy but very convenient.

-Alternatively, you can take a bus to many destinations in Tokyo, which is a little bit cheaper but take about an hours or more.
+Alternatively, you can take a bus to many destinations in Tokyo, which is a little bit cheaper but takes about an hours or more.

 The slowest but cheapest way is to ride a standard train.